THRIVE Community School Equity Council

 The following PED guidelines on Equity Council development and membership will be followed:

-- The Executive Director will appoint the Equity Council Coordinator by August 1st of each School Year
+- The Executive Director will appoint the Equity Council Coordinator by October1st of each School Year

 - If more than one Governing Board member is selected to participate in the Equity Council, the member will ensure that the provisions of the Open Meetings Act are followed, particularly to the establishment of a quorum